 Needless to say, don’t touch or bump anything while this is happening.

 When the profiling is finished, you’ll get a Summary screen that looks something like this:

 On the left is the Gray Ramp.
 This tells us what the profile has to do to show you a perfectly neutral black-and-white image.

 In the above example, you’ll see that the blue curve is the lowest of the three.
-This is quite common with LCD screens – they tend to be naturally quite “cool”, so the profile is telling Photoshop to reduce the blue tones in order to achieve accurate neutral and near-neutral colors.
+This is quite common with LCD screens – they tend to be naturally quite “cool”, so the profile is telling Photoshop to reduce the blue tones in order to achieve accurate neutral and near-neutral colours.

 On the right is the “chromaticity diagram” of the gamut of your screen.
-That black triangle is meant to represent the range of colors your monitor can reproduce.
+That black triangle is meant to represent the range of colours your monitor can reproduce.
 Frankly, it’s largely useless, and I usually ignore it.

 If you followed my directions, this will say “Target: native” and “Current: XX00K”.
 This is the first time you get to find out what the native white temperature of your screen actually is.